AlertMend/AlertMend.io/public/blog/automated-kubernetes-cost-optimization.md

 ---
-title: "automated kubernetes cost optimization"
+title: "Automated Kubernetes Cost Optimization"
 excerpt: "In the rapidly evolving landscape of cloud computing, managing costs effectively is a top priority for businesses using Kubernetes"
 date: "2025-12-18"
 category: "Kubernetes"